TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

 - **Addition of one or many TRAVEL BASKET ELEMENT(s)**
 5. The TRANSPORT CUSTOMER may add a CUSTOMER OFFER PACKAGE (selected and defined in previous use case) to his TRAVEL BASKET as a TRAVEL BASKET ELEMENT either :
    - one selected CUSTOMER OFFER PACKAGE in a single action; or
-   - several selected CUSTOMER OFFER PACKAGE(s) in one action, including for a multimodal, multi-leg or multi-operator TRAVEL.
+   - several selected CUSTOMER OFFER PACKAGE(s) in one action, including for a multimodal, multi-leg or multi-operator TRAVEL with protection or guarantee option related to connections.
 The addition is the only operation that the TRANSPORT CUSTOMER can start the process with.
 This operation can be the only one available for the TRANSPORT CUSTOMER on the selling system.
+If the TRANSPORT CUSTOMER is shopping for a group larger than the standard instant-shopping scope, the retailer may interrupt this flow : the retailer sends a specific request to the relevant distributor(s), including the group-related constraints, and resumes the present use case when the quotation is returned.
 6. For each addition, the retailer shall create one TRAVEL BASKET ELEMENT corresponding to the shopping intention of the TRANSPORT CUSTOMER for the concerned part of the TRAVEL.
 Each TRAVEL BASKET ELEMENT shall contain one CUSTOMER OFFER PACKAGE representing the customer-specific shopping component derived from the selected SALES OFFER PACKAGE and its customer parameterisation.
 On each addtion, the retailer shall :
    - identify the relevant distributor for the selected SALES OFFER PACKAGE;
    - confirm (and ends the collect if required) the data required to build thne corresponding CUSTOMER OFFER PACKAGE;